Random budget travel F.Y.I’s

 *Buy simple cheap drinks instead of most fancy and expensive.

-*Have days where your super tight with your money but also have a day to spoil yourself.
+*Have days where you’re super tight with your money but also have a day to spoil yourself.

 *You don’t need to buy every souvenir you see.

-(This will be an ongoing page of random travel F.Y.I’s, I will be adding to this constantly.
-If there is anything you want me to add, any section you feel I should put in, just leave a comment below.)
+Did you find these Random Budget Travel F.Y.I’s helpful or fun at all?
+This will be an ongoing page of Random Budget Travel F.Y.I’s, I will be adding to this constantly.
+If there is anything you want me to add, any section you feel I should put in, just leave a comment below.